medgloss/medgloss-utlis/README.md

 - `output_directory/`: Directory to save the processed PDFs.
 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This document provides a clear and structured overview of your project and how to use it!
-You can customize it further to match your exact project details.